 About Me

-Los Angeles Angels beat writer for The Sporting Tribune, but I also fill in on the Los Angeles Kings and Anaheim Ducks beat when needed.
+Current freelance reporter for mlb.com and Los Angeles Angels beat writer for The Sporting Tribune, but I also fill in on the Los Angeles Kings and Anaheim Ducks beat when needed.
 I am a recent graduate from the Walter Cronkite School of Journalism and Mass Communication with a master's degree in sports journalism.
 While at Cronkite, I've written for Arizona PBS/Cronkite News covering the Arizona Diamondbacks and Arizona Fall League, Walter Cronkite Sports Network covering ASU hockey and The State Press covering men's and women's golf, wrestling and baseball.
 In my undergrad, I was the sports editor of the Campus Times.

 My Stories